infracost/docs/docs/getting_started.md

 ### How does it work?

 Prices are retrieved using [https://github.com/infracost/cloud-pricing-api](https://github.com/infracost/cloud-pricing-api).
 There is a demo version of that service deployed at [https://pricing.infracost.io/graphql](https://pricing.infracost.io/graphql), which `infracost` uses by default.
-This is running on minimal infrastructure so is not guaranteed to always be available.
 On this service, spot prices are refreshed once per hour.

 You can run `infracost` in your terraform directories without worrying about security or privacy issues as no terraform secrets/tags/IDs etc are sent to the pricing service (only generic price-related attributes are used).
 Also, do not be alarmed by seeing the `terraform init` in output, no changes are made to your terraform or cloud resources.
 As a security precaution, read-only AWS IAM creds can be used.